baltimore-sun-data/bridge-data/readme.md

 There are many angles to explore with this data, beyond just the ones we looked into for our story.

-We made the `community contributions` folder as a place to store others' contributions.

 **Have something to contribute?** Send us a [pull request](https://github.com/baltimore-sun-data/bridge-data/pulls) or contact us on Twitter [@baltsundata](https://twitter.com/baltsundata) or via email (address linked above).
+We'll make a `community contributions` folder to store your analysis.

 You can also fork your own copy of this repo to your own account.

 ## Licensing